eclipse/buildship/docs/stories/Project.md

 ### Requested change

-Add a checkbox to the first page of the import wizard enabling 'clean import'.
-When enabled, the project import deletes the Eclipse project descriptors (.project and .classpath files) before adding projects to the workspace.
+During the project import if one or more modules contain a .project file, then the user should be notified.
+He can decide whether or not these descriptors should be deleted.

 ### Motivation